seckardt/grunt-protractor-webdriver/README.md

 ### Debugging

-By default the output of the Selenium Webdriver is not being piped to the console by the `protractor_webdriver` task.
+By default the output of the Selenium WebDriver is not being piped to the console by the `protractor_webdriver` task.
 In case you need detailed information about its state, just run your `Grunt` tasks with the `--verbose` flag.

 ## Contributing